sungeunbae/swc_vuw2015/sql-novice-world/03-filter.md

 Name                            Population  Region                          HeadOfState
 ------------------------------  ----------  ------------------------------  ------------------------------
 American Samoa                  68000       Polynesia                       George W. Bush
-Australia                       18886000    Australia and New Zealand       Elisabeth II
+Australia                       18886000    Australia and New Zealand       Elizabeth II
-Cocos (Keeling) Islands         600         Australia and New Zealand       Elisabeth II
+Cocos (Keeling) Islands         600         Australia and New Zealand       Elizabeth II
-Cook Islands                    20000       Polynesia                       Elisabeth II
+Cook Islands                    20000       Polynesia                       Elizabeth II
-Christmas Island                2500        Australia and New Zealand       Elisabeth II
+Christmas Island                2500        Australia and New Zealand       Elizabeth II
-Norfolk Island                  2000        Australia and New Zealand       Elisabeth II
+Norfolk Island                  2000        Australia and New Zealand       Elizabeth II
-Niue                            2000        Polynesia                       Elisabeth II
+Niue                            2000        Polynesia                       Elizabeth II
-New Zealand                     3862000     Australia and New Zealand       Elisabeth II
+New Zealand                     3862000     Australia and New Zealand       Elizabeth II
-Pitcairn                        50          Polynesia                       Elisabeth II
+Pitcairn                        50          Polynesia                       Elizabeth II
 French Polynesia                235000      Polynesia                       Jacques Chirac
-Tokelau                         2000        Polynesia                       Elisabeth II
+Tokelau                         2000        Polynesia                       Elizabeth II
 Tonga                           99000       Polynesia                       Taufa'ahau Tupou IV
-Tuvalu                          12000       Polynesia                       Elisabeth II
+Tuvalu                          12000       Polynesia                       Elizabeth II
 Wallis and Futuna               15000       Polynesia                       Jacques Chirac
 Samoa                           180000      Polynesia                       Malietoa Tanumafili II

+Alternatively,
-(Name of the queen has a wrong spell - we will fix the data later in Chapter 8) Alternatively, we can use `IN` to see if a value is in a specific set:
+we can use `IN` to see if a value is in a specific set: